BiproBhadra/30-Days-of-Google-Cloud/README.md

 # 30-Days-of-Google-Cloud
-This Repositary has been made for Track-2 Google Cloud Challenge.
+This Repositary has been made for Track-2 Data Science and Machine Learning of Google Cloud Challenge.